 We are a family.
 One of our teachers said it best, “(Hope is) large enough to be a community, small enough to be a family.”
 One of the main reasons our school is unique is that we are small enough that every student becomes an integral part of our Hope Lutheran family.
 Each student is important and a gift from God.
 Our small class sizes ensure that no child is overlooked or left behind, as we nurture relationships among our students, teachers, staff, and parents.

 We are academic.
 Recognizing that each child has unique abilities, Hope nurtures every student in body, mind, and spirit.
 Our rigorous academic curriculum is enhanced by our low student-to-teacher ratio (13:1); specialty teachers in music, physical education, computers, and art; and after-school sports and clubs.
-We are fully accredited through the National Lutheran School Association and Northwest Association of Schools and Colleges.
+We are fully accredited through the National Lutheran School Accreditation and AdvancED.